dani3/bit-of-sharp-practice/README.md

 # Bit of sharp practice

 This is an attempt to implement a game inspired by the game [The Sting!](https://en.wikipedia.org/wiki/The_Sting!).
-The game is going to be implemented in Java 16 and OpenGl.
+The game is going to be implemented in _Java 16_ and _OpenGl_.

 ## Dependencies